Lafayette Life Insurance Company Review

 Whole Life Insurance Dividends

 Additional cash value and death benefit growth is possible through the use of dividends paid on participating whole life policies.
 Dividends are not guaranteed.
-However, Lafayette Life has paid dividends to participating policyholders since the company’s inception back in 1905.
+However, Lafayette Life has paid dividends to participating policyholders every year since the company’s inception in 1905, marking 120 consecutive years.

 Life insurance dividends from a mutual company can be used to: